[Curated for NRIs] Top 5 Investment Options in India

 The capital gains based on the investment holding period are subject to taxation.
 And, the dividends are subject to Dividend Distribution Tax (DDT).

-• Short Term Capital Gains Tax (STCG): Investments held for less than three years are taxed at your marginal income tax rate.
+• Short Term Capital Gains Tax (STCG): Investments held for less than or equal to two years are taxed at your marginal income tax rate.

-• Long Term Capital Gains Tax (LTCG): Investments held for more than three years attract long term capital gains tax.
+• Long Term Capital Gains Tax (LTCG): Investments held for more than two years attract long term capital gains tax of 12.5%.

 • For investments made before 1st April, 2023: Capital gains are taxed at a 20% flat tax rate with the benefit of indexation.